1979 Bangladeshi general election

 General elections were held in Bangladesh on 18 February 1979.
-The result was a victory for the Bangladesh Nationalist Party, which won 207 of the 300 seats.
-Voter turnout was 51.3%.
+The result was a victory for the Bangladesh Nationalist Party (BNP), the party of the incumbent military regime, which won 207 of the 300 directly elected seats, although it only won 41% of the vote.
+Voter turnout was 51%.
 The Awami League became the main opposition party after winning 39 seats.